My Work

 I was tasked with conducting a feasability study, examining the structure, condition, fire safety, and environmental performance.
 This included site investigations which showed significant heat loss, poor daylight distribution, and an underperforming building envelope.

 Based on these findings, I developed a fabric-first, sustainable refurbishment proposal to convert the building into high-quality student accommodation.
-The design prioritised envelope upgrades, a redesigned and improved internal layout to maximise cross ventillation and daylight, as well as the integration of low-carbon renewable technologies, including ASHPs, Solar PV, MVHR and a battery energy storage system.
+The design prioritised envelope upgrades, a redesigned and improved internal layout to maximise cross ventilation and daylight, as well as the integration of low-carbon renewable technologies, including ASHPs, Solar PV, MVHR and a battery energy storage system.

 Pre-Retrofit Cross-Section